jun68ykt/moment-h25/README.md

 In some circumstances,
 For example, suppose that some shops open from midday to 6 o'clock in the next morning, staffs who work in those may want to take up "2018/11/7 01:30" as **"2018/11/6 25:30"**.
-To deal with situations like this, I want to let Moment.js to be able to handle `'HH:mm'` strings whose hour parts `HH` are greater than 24.
+To deal with situations like this, I want to let Moment.js to be able to handle `'HH:mm'` strings whose hour parts `HH` are allowed to be greater than 24.

 # design